iphysresearch/Survey4GWML/md/index.md

     - **[Xia et al. (2020) [@2020XiaImprovedDeepLearning] (PRD)]** - Improved Deep Learning Techniques in Gravitational-wave Data Analysis
     - **[Alvares et al. (2020) [@2021AlvaresExploringGravitationalwave] (CQG)]** - Exploring Gravitational-wave Detection and Parameter Inference Using Deep Learning Methods
     - **[Wang et al. (2019) [@2019WangIdentifyingExtraHigh] (New J. Phys.)]** - Identifying Extra High Frequency Gravitational Waves Generated from Oscillons with Cuspy Potentials Using Deep Neural Networks
+    - LIGO & Virgo provide two probabilities in low-latency. **[Chatterjee et al. (2020) [@chatterjee2020machine] (ApJ)]** The probability that there is a neutron star in the CBC system, P(HasNS).
+The probability that there exists tidally disrupted matter outside the final coalesced object after the merger, P(HasRemnant).
+Matched filter searches give point estimates of mass and spin but they have large errors!
+To solve this a machine learning classification is used. (scikit learn K nearest neighbours, also tried random forest).
+A training set is created by injecting fake signals into gravitational wave data and performing a search.
+This then produces a map between true values and matched filter search point estimates which is learnt by the classifier.
     - **[Wei et al. (2020) [@2020WeiDeepLearningQuantized] (2012.03963)]** - Deep Learning with Quantized Neural Networks for Gravitational Wave Forecasting of Eccentric Compact Binary Coalescence
     - **[Menéndez-Vázquez et al. (2020) [@2021MenendezVazquezSearchesCompactBinary] (PRD)]** - Searches for Compact Binary Coalescence Events Using Neural Networks in the LIGO/Virgo Second Observation Period
     - **[Krastev et al. (2020) [@2021KrastevDetectionparameterestimation] (PLB)]** - Detection and Parameter Estimation of Gravitational Waves from Binary Neutron-star Mergers in Real LIGO Data Using Deep Learning